OBE FBA MA PhD Camb

 I work on the emergence of nationalism in modern China, both in the early twentieth century and in the contemporary era.
-I am particularly interested in the impact of Chinas war with Japan in the 1930s and 1940s on the development of Chinese politics, society, and culture.
+I am particularly interested in the impact of China's war with Japan in the 1930s and 1940s on the development of Chinese politics, society, and culture, and on the effects of the Chinese Civil War of 1946-9.
+I write frequently on contemporary Chinese politics in academic and generalist publications.

 Modern Chinese politics and history

-Media appearances include History Channel television documentaries (The Samurai and the Swastika, Ancient China, Samurai Japan, etc) and BBC radio appearances including Start the Week, Today, Night Waves, Brief Lives, Thinking Allowed, and The Sunday Feature.
+Media appearances include History Channel television documentaries (China's Forgotten War) and BBC radio appearances including Start the Week, Today, Free Thinking, Brief Lives, Thinking Allowed, and The Sunday Feature.

 Course provider: PPE 227 -- Politics in China